spritz-group/QRFuzz/docs/usage.md

 If something fails (e.g. xpath / object ID changes in the app), you will receive a prompt from the bottom right terminal to put the app in the scan page and then press any key to continue.

+If the app crashes, the QRCodeFuzzer will try to recover the previous test by re-opening the app.

 > Tests are saved inside `tools/QRCodeFuzzer/data-tests/<app_name>`

 ### Automated Parallel Execution